custap80/instr/README.md

 # Web piano
-Instruments that you can play on browser with a PC keyboard.
+Experimental and fun way to play instruments on browser with a PC keyboard.
+Built with Tonejs

 [Play it online](https://custap80.github.io/instr)